sublimemarch/so-you-just-learned/glossary.md

 #### [Mansplaining](https://en.wikipedia.org/wiki/Mansplaining):  *A blend of the word man and the informal form splaining of the verb explaining and means "to explain something to someone, characteristically by a man to woman, in a manner regarded as condescending or patronizing"*

 ### N

+#### [Neopronoun](https://nonbinary.miraheze.org/wiki/List_of_neopronouns) *Neopronouns are gender-neutral pronouns used in place of the singular "they."
+Example: The presenter is from Brazil and ey will be demonstrating a new web framwork written in LOLCODE.* For a guide on how to use many English language [pronouns](#pronouns) and neopronouns, visit [Pronoun Island](https://pronoun.is/).

+#### [Nonbinary](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) *An individual whose gender blends elements of being a man or a woman, or whose gender is different than either male or female.* People whose gender is not male or female use many differnt terms to describe themselves, with nonbinary being the most common.
+Other terms include **genderqueer**, **agender**, **bigender**, **genderfluid**, and more.

 ### O

 #### [Oppression](https://www.huffingtonpost.com/chris-boeskool/when-youre-accustomed-to-privilege_b_9460662.html): *Systemic, pervasive inequality present throughout society that benefits people with more privilege and harms those with fewer privileges.*